 Design.
-The experiment tested a single independent variable with 5 levels in a between-subjects design.
-Potential benefits of pro-social action were aggregated over 1 person, 10 people, 100 people, 1,000 people, or 10,000 people.
-The numerator - CO_2 savings - ranged from 1.19 pounds (1 person) to 11,900 pounds (10,000 people) across these group sizes.
+The experiment tested a single independent variable with five levels in a between-subjects design.
+Potential benefits of prosocial action were aggregated over 1 person, 10 people, 100 people, 1,000 people, or 10,000 people.
+The numerator- CO_2 savings-ranged from 1.19 lb (539.8 g; 1 person) to 11,900 pounds (5,398,000 g; 10,000 people) across these group sizes.
 Note that the rate of impact (i.e., the numerator [the amount of savings] divided by the denominator [i.e., the number of people]) was equivalent across groups.
-The main dependent variable was the participants' evaluation of the persuasiveness of the message on a 10-point scale where 1 = Not at all persuasive and 10 = Extremely persuasive.
+The main dependent variable was the participants' evaluation of the persuasiveness of the message on a 10-point scale ranging from 1 (Not at all persuasive) to 10 (Extremely persuasive).

-Procedure and Materials.
-The experiment took a median of 5.4 minutes to complete.
-After agreeing to complete the experiment, participants were directed to a page stating that watching television is a popular form of entertainment but that powering the television requires electricity, which has both financial and environmental costs.
-The purpose of the study was stated to be an evaluation of some messaging designed to encourage people to reduce their television usage.
-On the next page, participants were presented with a single message (see Appendix A) and participants indicated its persuasiveness.
-There was also a free response textbox where participants to expand upon their response.
-On the next page, participants answered an attention check question and a manipulation check question.
-On the next page, participants were asked about the number of hours of television they themselves watched each day on average as well as their belief about others.
-On the next page, participants were asked to complete the New Ecological Paradigm - revised scale (NEPr; Dunlap, Van Liere, Mertig, & Jones, 2000), which measures pro-environmental worldview.
-Participants answered 15 questions along a 5-point scale anchored at one end with Strongly agree and at the other end with Strongly disagree.
-Scores on the NEPr range from 15 to 75 with higher scores indicating more proenvironment attitudes.
+Procedure and materials.
+The experiment took a median of 5.4 min to complete.
+After agreeing to complete the experiment, participants were directed to a page stating that watching TV is a popular form of entertainment but that powering the TV requires electricity, which has both financial and environmental costs.
+The purpose of the study was stated to be an evaluation of some messaging designed to encourage people to reduce their TV usage.
+On the next page, participants were presented with a single message (see Appendix A), and participants indicated its persuasiveness.
+There was also a free-response text box where participants could expand upon their response.
+On the next page, participants answered an attention-check question and a manipulation-check question.
+On the next page, participants were asked about the number of hours of TV they themselves watched each day on average as well as their belief about others.
+On the next page, participants were asked to complete the New Ecological Paradigm-Revised scale (NEPr; Dunlap, Van Liere, Mertig, & Jones, 2000), which measures proenvironmental worldview.
+Participants answered 15 questions on a 5-point scale from 1 (Strongly agree) to 5 (Strongly disagree).
+Scores on the NEPr range from 15 to 75, with higher scores indicating more proenvironment attitudes.
 We observed a Cronbach's alpha of .87, which is an acceptable item reliability assuming a unidimensional construct.
 Participants were thanked and debriefed.

-Attention Check.
-Four participants failed the attention check question.
-In this and all subsequent experiments, we report analyses including all data and report all changes in statistical significance when compared to the same analyses conducted on the data excluding those who failed the attention check question.
+Attention check.
+Four participants failed the attention-check question.
+In this and all subsequent experiments, we report analyses including all data and report all changes in statistical significance when compared to the same analyses conducted on the data excluding those who failed the attention-check question.

 Persuasiveness.
 As expected, the average degree of persuasiveness generally increased monotonically with aggregation size (see Figure 1).
-A one-way ANOVA with persons entered as the independent variable and persuasiveness entered as the dependent variable revealed a significant main effect of persons, F(1, 501) = 6.40, p < .0001, $\omega^2 = .041$.
-Follow-up comparisons using Tukey's HSD ($\alpha = .05$), which compares all possible pairs of means, supports H1: Persuasiveness was higher for those in the 1,000 people group than those in the 1 person group, F(1, 501) = 20.91, p < 0.0001, d = 0.63, those in the 10 people group, F(1, 501) = 12.32, p = 0.0005, d = 0.48, and also those in the 100 people group, F(1, 501) = 10.03, p = 0.002, d = 0.43.
-Additionally, persuasiveness was higher for those in the 10,000 people group than those in the 1 person group, F(1, 501) = 8.62, p = 0.004, d = 0.41.
-The remaining pair-wise comparisons revealed no significant differences.
+A one-way analysis of variance (ANOVA) with persons entered as the independent variable and persuasiveness entered as the dependent variable revealed a significant main effect of persons, F(1, 501) = 6.40, p < .0001, $\omega^2 = .041$.
+Follow-up comparisons using Tukey's honestly significant difference (HSD) $(\alpha = .05)$, which compares all possible pairs of means, support H1: Persuasiveness was higher for those in the 1,000-people group than for those in the 1-person group, F(1, 501) = 20.91, p < .0001, d =.63; those in the 10-people group, F(1, 501) = 12.32, p = .0005, d = .48; and also those in the 100-people group, F(1, 501) =10.03, p = .002, d = .43.
+Additionally, persuasiveness was higher for those in the 10,000-people group than for those in the 1-person group, F(1, 501) = 8.62, p = .004, d = .41.
+The remaining pairwise comparisons revealed no significant differences.